 Major requirements: 46 hours, including a 3-credit-hour internship or seminar.

-Minor requirements (business administration, management or marketing): 15-18 hours.
+Minor requirements (accounting, business administration, financial management, management, or marketing): 15–18 hours.

 The business administration program integrates contemporary concepts in business with a competency-based approach to develop and strengthen your knowledge, skills and abilities.
 It will train you in core principles of business and give you the critical and analytical skills necessary for employment in management, marketing or human resources or for successful small business ownership.